Package 'DescriptiveRepresentationCalculator'

 BodyShares

 (optional) A numeric vector with same structure as PopShares specifying group population shares of a given body.
-If specified, used by default instead of BodyMemberCharacteristics.
+If supplied with names, they are matched to PopShares; otherwise, the order is assumed to correspond to that of PopShares.

 a, b